jttte/RoombaProject/hw4/README.txt

 5. Dijkstra algorithm: Please refer to dijkstra.m

+6. graph annotation:
+   We put text labels at start and goal.
+   Safe path is marked in red.
+   Original obstacles are marked in cyan.
+   Grown obstacles are marked in black.
+   Visibility graph is marked in blue.
+(We also remove edges that are too close to wall from visibility graph.)

-6. It takes about 5 seconds to run our program :( Please be patient.
+7. It takes about 5 seconds to run our program :( Please be patient.
 Thank you!